g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 ## Procedure

+1. Try to go a week without art or entertainment.
+Fasting, clearing the palate; creating a need in yourself
 1. Find a critic you can trust.
 Friends are best. \[2 weeks\]<br><br>
 2. Where is the quality?
 What is it _trying_ to do? \[2 weeks\]<br><br>
 3. What are the material conditions? \[2 weeks\]<br><br>